zoylendt/zoylendt.github.io/content/index.md

 ---
 title: Welcome to my blog ^_^
 date: 2024-02-03
-updated: 2024-05-22
+updated: 2024-05-23
 ---

 > [!warning]
 > Many notes in this blog are still [[tags/unfinished]] or only exist as a [[tags/barebone]], some are about topics I [[tags/untested|haven't tested or implemented yet]] but want to eventually.
-Some notes are tagged
+Some notes are tagged as [[tags/internal]] to reflect that they are mainly created for my personal documentation.

 Hi, welcome to my notes and thoughts :D